Hugo Salabio

-Hugo Salabio (born 27 July 2000) is a French professional rugby league footballer who plays as a forward for Hull FC, and at international level.
+Hugo Salabio (born 27 July 2000) is a French professional rugby league footballer who last played as a forward for Hull FC in the Super League and at international level.

-He has previously played for Catalans Dragons, Wakefield Trinity and Huddersfield Giants in Super League and for Toulouse Olympique in the Championship.
+He has previously played for the Catalans Dragons, Wakefield Trinity and the Huddersfield Giants in the Super League and for Toulouse Olympique in the Championship.

 Playing career

 Catalans Dragons

 In 2022, he made his Catalans debut in the Super League against the Wigan Warriors.

 Pia Donkeys

 He joined Pia in the Elite One Championship before joining Wakefield Trinity in June 2023.

 Wakefield Trinity

 In round 15 of the 2023 Super League season, on his Wakefield debut Salabio was given a red card for a dangerous lifting tackle on Leeds player Richie Myler during Wakefield Trinity's 24-14 victory.
 It was Wakefield's first victory of the campaign having lost their opening 14 matches.

 On 13 June 2023, Salabio was suspended for seven games over the incident and fined £1,000.